AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 spacetime) has a similar effect on the electromagnetic field as

-the electrically and magnetically "soft" matter - optical environment .
-The electromagnetic wave,
+the electrically and magnetically "soft" substance - optical environment.
+The electromagnetic waves,

-which is the wave solution of Maxwell's equations, will therefore
+which are the wave solution of Maxwell's equations, will

-gravitational field , as can be seen from the equation of zero
+gravitational field, as can be seen, by the way, also from the

-geodesy (2.28) describing the motion of photons.
-Due to the
+equation of zero geodesy (2.28) describing the motion of photons.

-versatility of gravitational interaction, there is no dispersion ; however, in contrast to conventional
+Due to the versatility of gravitational interaction, there is no dispersion; however, in contrast to conventional

 optics of material environments, a frequency